Dedzsinator/pyHMSSQL/ARCHITECTURE.md

 - Index information maintained in separate collections
 - Actual table data stored as documents in MongoDB collections
 - B+ Tree index files stored in the filesystem
+- User accounts and preferences stored in MongoDB

 ## Communication Protocol